maikdrop/TwitterDrop/README.md

 </figure>
 <br/>

 <p align="justify">In order to display only stored tweeters, a <a href="https://developer.apple.com/documentation/coredata/nsfetchedresultscontroller">NSFetchedResultsController</a> is used to manage the results of a Core Data fetch request.
-Graphic 3 illustrates the fetching of tweeters whose tweets contain the search term "#Swift".</p>
+Graphic 3 illustrates the fetching and displaying of tweeters in alphabetical order whose tweets contain the search term "#Swift".</p>

 <br/>
 <br/>